If you asked us to describe the last decade, we’d call it an ‘explosion of innovation’.

 “Personal information about your family, friends and future plans like holidays can be scraped and fed into large language models before being used to develop a conversation that will use those touch points.”

-3. QR Code Fishing (Quishing)
+3. QR Code Phishing (Quishing)

 The “It won’t happen to me” mentality makes companies vulnerable.